-Japanese animator Katsuhiro Otomo comes up with an eclectic mix of melancholy and magic in live-action period yarn “Bugmaster."
-Pic is gently unsettling, like many Asian movies, for its apparent normality and lack of clear division between the human and spirit worlds.
-Film's longueurs and narrative obscurities consign this “Bug” to highly specialized outings.
+Japanese animator Katsuhiro Otomo (“Akira,” “Steam Boy”) comes up with an eclectic mix of melancholy and magic in live-action period yarn “Bugmaster.”
+Neither a regular horror flick nor a straight drama, pic is gently unsettling, like many Asian movies, for its apparent normality and lack of clear division between the human and spirit worlds.
+Otomo’s name will attract some interest, but film’s longueurs and narrative obscurities consign this “Bug” to highly specialized outings.

 It’s only Otomo’s second live-action feature, following the 1991 “World Apartment Horror,” and the writer-helmer seems to have mellowed in the interval.
 Adapted from a manga by Yuki Urushibara, “Bugmaster” spends a good deal of time drawing an everyday world in a remote, suspicion-laden corner of the country 100 years ago (“the dawn of modern Japan”).
 The title “Journals of a Traveling Bugmaster” would better reflect the pic’s rambling narrative.

 Pic has little of the usual buildup to scary moments and is small-scale throughout, with little CGI razzle.
 One of the most impressive effects, in fact, comes at the start, as, in one single shot, young Yoki (Hideyuki Inada) is separated from his mother by a mountain landslide.